Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nodejs-read-and-write-from-azure-table-storage.md

 If the code is not used before we can go ahead and insert this into our table.

-To insert into the table storage, we need to always pass the `partitionKey` and the `rowKey` these are our unique identifiers.
+To insert into the table storage, we always need to pass the `partitionKey` and the `rowKey`.
+These are our unique identifiers.

-> Be aware: It is not an auto-increment field, and we have to provide the actual unique values.
+> Be aware: It is not an auto-increment field, and we must provide the actual unique values.

 Once we insert our row, we resolve the code to show back to the user.